hellohaptik/docs_haptik/docs/bot-builder/basic/connections.md

 **1. Do not connect**:

-This option will not the slected entity for the connection.
+This option will not use the selected entity for the connection.
 For example, if you do not wish to connect Node 1 to Node 2 on the basis of person_name, you can select the Connection as **Do not connect**.

 ![dnc](https://user-images.githubusercontent.com/75118325/113379638-b02cc180-9397-11eb-9450-de866d4ccab1.gif)